dahlbrody7/homelab-notes/README.md

 # Home Lab

 A personal IT homelab built using VMware Workstation on a custom built PC.
-Built to learn networking, system administration, and IT infrastructure through hands-on exeperimentation and troubleshooting.
+Built to learn networking, system administration, and IT infrastructure through hands-on experimentation and troubleshooting.

 ## Environment
 - Host: Custom built desktop (Ryzen 7 7800X3D, 32GB RAM)